Oviedo: History

 The Siege of Oviedo in 1936 was a memorable event in the Spanish Civil War.
 The army garrison rose in support of the Nationalist coup d'état and withstood a siege of three months by an improvised Republican force until relieved in 1937.

 Geography

 Oviedo is located in the centre of Asturias between the Nalón River and Nora River.
-To the north lie Las Regueras and Llanera, to the south Mieres and Ribera de Arriba, to the east Siero and Langreo, and to the west Grado and Santo Adriano.
+To the north lie Las Regueras and Llanera, to the south Mieres del Camino and Ribera de Arriba, to the east Siero and Langreo, and to the west Grado and Santo Adriano.
 The altitude of Oviedo is between 80 and 709 metres above sea level.
 The city is protected against strong winds by Monte Naranco in the north and the Sierra del Aramo in the south.
 The city centre is rather hilly.